dane-anderson/athena/README.md

 # Athena

-**Athena is a local-first multi-agent AI research system that combines specialized local language models, deterministic Python computation, and quantitative research tools within a unified architecture.**
+**Athena is a local-first multi-agent AI research system that combines specialized local language models, deterministic Python computation, and quantitative research tools within a unified architecture.
+Quantitative research is Athena’s first major tool, not its only role; general requests are routed to specialized local models, while deterministic tools handle structured tasks.*

 Instead of relying on one general-purpose language model to perform every task, Athena separates responsibilities across specialized local models and deterministic tools.